apache/datafusion-site/_posts/2024-08-20-python-datafusion-40.0.0.md

 user facing interface.
 These wrappers, written in Python, contain both documentation and type annotations.

-This documenation is now available on the [DataFusion in Python](https://datafusion.apache.org/python/api.html) website.
+This documenation is now available on the [DataFusion in Python API] website.
 There you can browse the available functions and classes to see the breadth of available functionality.

 Modern IDEs use language servers such as [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) or